-Children oftentimes cannot express to parents, teachers, and peers how they are feeling when asked.
-Emotions are hard to enunciate for children with developmental delay.
-If they have a sore throat they may tell you that their neck hurts.
-As a parent you can dig deeper into what is really going on with the, but for peers, they may struggle to determine exactly what your child is trying to express to them.
-By using this list with the child you can teach the child what different emotions look like and then add the associated word to the accompanying feeling.
+Children oftentimes cannot express to parents, teachers, and peers how they feel when asked.
+Emotions are hard to enunciate for children with developmental delays.
+If they have a sore throat, they may tell you that their neck hurts.
+As a parent, you can dig deeper into what is really going on with the, but for peers, they may struggle to determine exactly what your child is trying to express to them.
+By using this list with the child, you can teach the child what different emotions look like and then add the associated word to the accompanying feeling.

-Parents and professionals might also want to use this list to play a game of charades by writing down 10-20 words (ensure the child understands what the words mean) call out the words to the children and ask them to draw a stick figure to represent the emotion called out.
+Parents and professionals might also want to use this list to play a game of charades by writing down 10-20 words (ensure the child understands what the words mean), calling out the words to the children, and asking them to draw a stick figure to represent the emotion called out.
 Talk about it to the class or group and go over any feelings that the children do not understand.
-Click on title for link to list.
+Click on the title for a link to the list.

 Louisiana’s PBIS Project

 Teaching children about mindfulness can result in some big benefits related to attention, mood, and socially appropriate behavior.
 This is a link to a worksheet to help therapists, teachers, and anyone else who works with children, bring mindfulness into their office or classroom.